Look Who's Back

 The inciting incident occurs at 14 minutes when Struggling filmmaker Fabian Sawatzki discovers Hitler and assumes he's a method actor.
 He films Hitler's interactions with real Germans, capturing genuine reactions to "Hitler" on the streets..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Fabian actively chooses to pitch Hitler as a satirical comedian to television executives, believing this character could be his big break.
+This shows the protagonist's commitment to Fabian actively chooses to pitch Hitler as a satirical comedian to television executives, believing this character could be his big break.
 Hitler agrees to enter the entertainment world., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Hitler's TV show becomes the #1 program in Germany.
+Of particular interest, this crucial beat Hitler's TV show becomes the #1 program in Germany.
 False victory: He achieves massive influence and popularity, but the audience still believes it's satire.
 Hitler realizes modern media is the perfect tool for his ideology., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 85 minutes (74% through) represents the emotional nadir.
 Here, Fabian discovers evidence proving this actually IS Hitler.
 When he tries to expose the truth, he's institutionalized as insane.
-The dream of using Hitler for satire dies; Fabian loses everything while Hitler remains free., demonstrates the protagonist at their lowest point.
+The dream of using Hitler for satire dies; Fabian loses everything while Hitler remains free., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 Hitler synthesizes his understanding: he doesn't need violence this time.
 Media, entertainment, and democratic systems will carry his message.
 He chooses to fully embrace his new platform with chilling clarity., demonstrating the transformation achieved throughout the journey.